QAML/S3QACoreFramework/README.md

 2. *Compile S3QACoreFramework and its dependencies*
    - go to the S3QACoreFramework project folder
    - type *mvn compile*
-   - create a jar: *mvn package -DskipTests dependency:copy-dependencies*
+   - create a jar: *mvn package -DskipTests*

 ### Getting Started